bdferr/wat-test-project/README.md

 10. Exclude duplicates.

-11. Select only women or only men.
+11. Implement a button to select only women and another to select only men.

 12. Choose a set of either all women or all men; a coin toss will make both equally likely.

-13. Create a German version and let the user switch back and forth between the two.
+13. Create a German and an Italian version and let the user switch back and forth between them.

 ## Option 2